 In the same interview, Pascal was asked how he felt essentially being the face of the Star Wars franchise, to which he replied, “I mean, come on, there isn’t a face!
 If you want to say, ‘You’re the silhouette’ — which is also a team effort — then, yeah.”

-In March, it was reported that Aliens actor Michael Biehn would be joining the cast as a bounty hunter from Mando’s past, with Katee Sackhoff (Battlestar Galactica) also due to appear as Mandalorian warrior Bo-Katan Kryze, a role she previously played on animated shows The Clone Wars and Rebels.
+Katee Sackhoff (Battlestar Galactica) also appears as Mandalorian warrior Bo-Katan Kryze, a role she previously played on animated shows The Clone Wars and Rebels.

-Rumour has it that Sin City’s Rosario Dawson is bringing another fan-favourite character back to screens – ex-Jedi Ahsoka Tano, Anakin Skywalker’s former apprentice and another key figure in the Clone Wars and Rebels TV shows.
+Sin City’s Rosario Dawson is bringing another fan-favourite character back to screens – Jedi knight Ahsoka Tano, Anakin Skywalker’s former apprentice and another key figure in the Clone Wars and Rebels TV shows.

-In the course of these travels “Mando” will also face off with Esposito’s new villain Moff Gideon, an ex-Imperial officer who wants to get his hands on The Child for his own nefarious purposes.
+We’re seemingly building up to a big confrontation with Giancarlo Esposito’s villain Moff Gideon, an ex-Imperial officer who wants to get his hands on The Child for his own nefarious purposes.

-“I’ll be going toe-to-toe with Mando,” says Esposito.
+“I’ll be going toe-to-toe with Mando,” said Esposito.
 “It’s an iconic battle.
 I want to disarm him mentally as well.